BAMresearch/ctsimu-artist-module/README.md

 	- detector: external noise characteristics files
 	- `known_to_reconstruction` parameter for geometrical deviations and drifts is obeyed when calculating projection matrices.

+### 0.8.18
++ Fix in CERA reconstruction config files: the `Datatype` parameter is now inactive (made into a comment), only `OutputDatatype` left as valid parameter for the volume data type.

 ### 0.8.17
 + Small updates and fixes in reconstruction config file outputs.